astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 **Airflow Datasets:**

 Datasets represent a significant evolution in the way Airflow can be used to define dependencies and, for some, offer a more natural way of expressing pipelines than traditional DAGs.
-Datasets offer more flexibility for cross-deployment dependencies than Astro alerts, are the preferred method in the following scenarios:
+Datasets, which offer more flexibility for cross-deployment dependencies than Astro alerts, are the preferred method in the following scenarios:
 - You need to implement dependencies in a many-to-one pattern, so you can make a DAG dependent on the completion of multiple other DAGs or tasks.
 This is not possible using Astro Alerts.
 - You need to implement dependencies in a one-to-many pattern, so one DAG or task triggers multiple DAGs or tasks.
 While this is also possible using Astro Alerts, it requires a separate alert for each dependency.